Nested Event Extraction upon Pivot Element Recogniton: Problem Formulation

-\textbf{Pivot Element Recognition}: Given the sentence $S$ and a trigger $t_i \in T$, the goal is to recognize a PE set $P_i \subset P$, where each $p_{i,j}\in P_i$ is an argument of the event with $t_i$ as its trigger, and further determine their respective roles in $R_i$.
+\textbf{Pivot Element Recognition}: Given the sentence $X$ and a trigger $t_i \in T$, the goal is to identify whether or not there exists another trigger $t_j\in T$, $t_i$ is one of its argument and, if so, further determine its role.